Also known as: reverse-grip pull-up, supinated pull-up, underhand pullup, underhand pull-up, reverse grip pullups

 What is Chin Up?

-The Chin Up is a medium-difficulty vertical pulling exercise where you pull your body up with palms facing you.
-It primarily targets the biceps and latissimus, with secondary work from chest, shoulders and forearms, building upper-body pulling strength and grip.
+Chin Up is a vertical pull exercise performed by gripping a bar with palms facing you and pulling your chin above the bar.
+It primarily targets the biceps and latissimus dorsi, with support from the chest, shoulders and forearms.
+Difficulty: medium - effective for upper-body pulling strength.

 How to Do Chin Up

-- Lower with control: Inhale and slowly lower to full arm extension under control; resist dropping quickly to protect joints and build eccentric strength.
+5. Lower with control: Inhale and slowly lower to full arm extension, resisting gravity for 2-3 seconds to protect the shoulders and build strength.

 Muscle Groups